zarucki/social_group_feed_recruitment/README.md

 >Above are minimum requirements.
 You're welcome to come up with your own improvements if you wish so, but only as long as complexity is the same or higher than above.

-## Solution
+# Solution

-# Running
+## Running

-The app needs to have running mongodb, there is docker-compose.yml file which starts two services mongo and mongo express util.
+The http server needs to have mongodb running, there is `docker-compose.yml` file which starts two services `mongo` and `mongo express`. `mongo express` is simple management tool to view and manipulate collections.

-You need to have docker and docker-compose installed.
+To use `docker-compose.yml` you need to have docker and docker-compose installed.
 I provided install script for docker-compose which you can run:

     $ sudo ./setup/install-docker-compose.sh

 When docker and docker-compose will be ready you can start mongo instance by:

-    $ docker-compose up
+    $ docker-compose up -d

+To stop it you can run:

+    $ docker-compose stop

-To get fresh mongo after some changes you can use docker compose:
+To get get rid of any existing data and get clean mongo you can delete volumes by running:

-    $ docker-compose down -v && docker-compose up
+    $ docker-compose down -v

 The app is http-akka rest server, which you can start by:

     $ sbt run

+It listens by default on `localhost:8080`.

-With running rest server and mongo you can try some curl scripts in curls directory.
+With running rest server and mongo you can try some curl scripts in `curls` directory.
 For example there is one longer chain of operations when you run script:

     $ ./curls/moreComplexUserScenario.sh

+There you can also see how curls for every endpoint should look like more or less.

+# Rest paths

+* GET
+** user/{userId}/groups
+** user/{userId}/all-groups-feed
+** group/{groupId}/feed
+* POST
+** user/{user-id}/add-to-group/{group-id} // without any body
+** group/{group-id} // with body {content: String, userId: String, userName: String}

 # Trade offs and design choices

-Taking into consideraion that I needed to design for really large data, I decided to use MongoDB as persistance layer.
+Taking into consideration that I needed to design for really large data, I decided to use MongoDB as persistance layer.
+Also I knew you're using it to hold your data, so that's additional plus.

 To achive scalability and performance I havily used mongo indexes.
-Collections and indexes are design in such way that we could later shard them among many nodes (not enough time to do that).
+Collections and indexes are designed in such way that we could later shard them among many nodes (not enough time to do that).
+I didn't do much benchmarkin, but I did inspect executions plans to make sure all indexes are in place and we don't hit scan.

 The architecture itself is inspired by mongo lab project https://github.com/mongodb-labs/socialite .